Cooking For One: The Hassle-Free Guide

 Cook for yourself, simply

-FoodCraft adapts each recipe to a single portion with exact quantities.
-No more math, no more unnecessary leftovers.
+FoodCraft adapts every recipe to a single portion with exact quantities.
+No more calculations, no more unnecessary leftovers.